 Dinner money is collected each Monday for the following week or you can pay by cash or cheque for the full term in advance.
 Cheques should be made payable to ‘Newfield School’.
 Details are available from the pupil services team.
 Money should be sent to school in a sealed envelope, clearly marked with the child’s name and the amount contained in the envelope.
 If you feel that you may be entitled to free school meals, then please contact the Education Office.
 The current cost of a meal is £2 per day or £10 for the week.

 We are proud to hold a Food Hygiene Rating of 5 (Very Good) from the food standards Agency

 Paediatric Consultants regularly attend Newfield and hold clinics for children under their care, by appointment.
 Parents are invited to attend.

 The Dietician also holds a weekly clinic to meet with parents and monitor the children in her care.
-The Nutricia Nurse visits school to monitor children who are entrally fed.
+The specialist nurse for children who are entrally fed also visits school to monitor those children.

 In addition, the Orthoptic and Orthotic Consultants see children in school on a regular basis at their clinics.

 Please contact School Nurses if you feel that you need information or advice.